 Ozark Rocks: A parent/child overnight trip for St. Louis area 4th grade families

-Smoky Mountains Adventure: For current fifth grade Rockwood students
+Smoky Mountains Adventure: For current 5th grade Rockwood students

-Great Lakes Voyage: For all St. Louis area students currently in grades 5-7
+Great Lakes Voyage: For all St. Louis area students entering grades 6th thru 8th

 Parent Information Meetings